[This was first published in our newsletter in the week after the ‘Brexit’ referendum….]

 Relationships are at the front of the list in the Yoga approach- the reason for this is explained elsewhere in the Yoga Sutras.
 Samyoga is the opposite of Yoga.
 Samyoga is a confused state in which 2 things which shouldn’t be in a relationship have become so entwined that it’s impossible to tell where one starts and the other ends- they have become totally glued together.

 It is possible for us to create many samyoga connections, our ideas and opinions provide us with support that enables us to navigate our way through complex circumstance.
 We can very easily say to ourselves “I believe this- I am a person who agrees with things that affirm this belief” By taking this position we start to define who we are by our beliefs and create a filter through which we view the world- a tinted lens if you will, that then begins to colour how we see things.
 The human race is capable of creating millions of beliefs and ideas so the possibilities for points of view is almost infinite.
-According to the teachings of Yoga none of these constitute truth, all of them are mistakes.
+According to the man on viagra teachings of Yoga none of these constitute truth, all of them are mistakes.
 What you believe does not represent the truth of who are.

 Your beliefs and opinions can change- the truth cannot be changed.
 The practice of Yoga attempts to help us to unglue ourselves – to create space for us to step back, to look behind the complex layers of ourselves to find a reconnection to something simple, something that does not change, the part of that stays stable and clear no matter how much the storm around us batters us!